shea-parkes/vim-config/README.md

 ## Plugin ~manager

 There are a pile of options.
 At this time, while I'm still bouncing between Vim 7.x and 8.x, I'm going to stick with the venerable Pathogen.
 It's not really a plugin manager; it's more a runtime path manager.
-I'll have to manually git clone the plugins I want for now, but I'm okay with that.
-It'll also keep me from going plugin crazy.

-### Pathogen Config

-I want to be able to just clone this repository into `~/.vim`, and I don't really want to mess with git submodules, so I'm just going to clone my plugins into `~/repos/vim-plugins/` and configure Pathogen to load them all from there.
+I'm using git submodules as my plugin manager.
+See my NeoVim config for more details on how I'm using submodules.

 ## Installing Vim